Philosophy of Symmetry and Spacetime

 Observability, redundancy and modality for dynamical symmetry transformations (2019)

-To appear in James Read, Bryan Roberts and Nic Teh (eds.), The Philosophy and Physics of Noether's Theorem (CUP, forthcoming).
+In James Read, Bryan Roberts and Nic Teh (eds.), The Philosophy and Physics of Noether's Theorems: A Centenary Volume (CUP, 2022), 322-353.

 I provide a fairly systematic analysis of when quantities that are variant under a dynamical symmetry transformation should be regarded as unobservable, or redundant, or unreal; of when models related by a dynamical symmetry transformation represent the same state of affairs; and of when mathematical structure that is variant under a dynamical symmetry transformation should be regarded as surplus.
 In most of these cases the answer is `it depends': depends, that is, on the details of the symmetry in question.
 A central feature of the analysis is that in order to draw any of these conclusions for a dynamical symmetry it needs to be understood in terms of its possible extensions to other physical systems, in particular to measurement devices.